perkygva/CatalogApp/README.md

 `$pip install -r requirements.txt`

 ## Running the Catalog App
-- Run **python database_setup.py** to initialize the database.
+- Run `database_setup.py` to initialize the database.
-- Run itemdump.py
+- Run `itemdump.py`
-- Run application.py to run the Flask web server.
+- Run `application.py` to run the Flask web server.
 - In your browser visit **http://localhost:8000** to view the catalog main page.

 ## Catalogg App
 Once the app is up and running you are able to view the main page, the item